jacob-ebey/pipeable-dom/README.md

 ## API

-This module exposes two functions, the TransformStream API, and a utility function for determining if a node is blocking.
+This module exposes three functions, the TransformStream API (`domStream`), and two utility functions for determining if a node should be preloaded, and whether or not it is blocking.

 ### `domStream(): TransformStream<string, Node>`